 Your textbook may also offer a proprietary LMS or “homework system” that may provide discipline-specific benefits.
-Examples include language learning and classes that require evaluation of mathematical formulas.
-These publisher sites can often be ‘plugged’ into Sakai for seamless access for students.
+Examples include language learning and classes that require the evaluation of mathematical formulas.
+Publisher sites can often be ‘plugged in’ to Sakai, providing seamless access for students.

 At Notre Dame

 - Sakai support contact: OIT Help Desk (631-8111) email@example.com

 - EdX – the Office of Digital Learning uses this LMS to develop online courses

 - Contact: Office of Digital Learning (631-3075) firstname.lastname@example.org